z33pX/Stock-Price-Prediction-With-Indicators/README.md

 -

 The dataset is specifiable by a ticker symbol like `'TSLA'` (Tesla), `'MSFT'` (Microsoft) or `'AMZN'` (Amazon).
-The first time you start the program the data will be downloaded from Yahoo Finance and stored in a pickle file.
+The first time you are starting the program the data will be downloaded from Yahoo Finance and stored in a pickle file.
 The size of the dataset can be adjusted by  `start_date` and `end_date`.

 ```